169th Fighter Wing: Global war on terrorism

 In 2005, the Base Realignment and Closure Commission announced a historic expansion at McEntire.
-Five more Block 52 F-16s from the active duty USAF would arrive at the base in 2006 and five more the following year.
+Five more Block 52 F-16s from the active-duty USAF would arrive at the base in 2006 and five more the following year.
 Then, in 2007, active duty Air Force personnel began arriving at McEntire as the base prepared to host and operate the largest Active Association unit in the US's Combat Air Forces, bringing about 150 active duty personnel on board to work, train and deploy with the 169th.

 In May 2010, the 169th became the first Air National Guard unit to support an AEF mission for a full 120 days.
 While simultaneously deploying Airmen for Operation Enduring Freedom, the wing deployed more than 300 Airmen in support of Operation Iraqi Freedom, during which the 169th flew more than 800 combat air patrol missions over Iraq from Balad AB and other locations.
-The unprecedented deployment also allowed the 169th team to escort the last Army combat forces out of Iraq on the last day of OEF.
+The deployment allowed the 169th to escort the last Army combat forces out of Iraq on the last day of Operation Enduring Freedom.

-Starting in October 2010 the 157th FS began an Air Sovereignty Alert mission at nearby Shaw AFB.
+Starting in October 2010, the 157th FS began an Air Sovereignty Alert mission at nearby Shaw AFB.
 The squadron has gradually taken over the duties of the 20th Fighter Wing.
 On 6 May 2011, the squadron completely took over the role when a new alert facility was built at McEntire Joint National Guard base.

 Most recently, in April 2012, the 157th EFS was formed and deployed with pilots, maintenance specialists and support staffers.
 They provided air support to ground units from Kandahar Airfield, Afghanistan.
 Pilots flew more than 2,200 sorties for a total of 9,400 combat hours.
 The four-month deployment ended in late August.

-Although not confirmed it has been discussed that the 157th Fighter Squadron will likely be re-equipped with the Lockheed Martin F-35A Lightning II early in its roll-out to active-duty USAF units as the South Carolina ANG has a history of receiving the newest equipment when it becomes available.
+As part of long-term modernization, the 169th has been identified as a candidate for transition to the F-35A Lightning II. to active-duty USAF units as the South Carolina ANG has a history of receiving the newest equipment when it becomes available.